weissmanlab/DeCoTUR/README.md

 This package computes the "coevolution score" presented in [this preprint](https://www.biorxiv.org/content/10.1101/2022.03.14.484367v1).

 ## Updates
+2/2/2023 - Updated all code in preparation for manuscript submission

 6/1/2022 - Changed the significance test.
 It is not longer based on Fisher's exact test, but it is now based on a Poisson Binomial distribution.
 This change better reflects the fact that not every closely related pair has an equivalent chance of producing a signal.

 6/1/2022 - Fixed an issue in an internal function which wasn't handling block sizes properly.